python/cpython/Doc/howto/webservers.rst

 .. seealso::

-   There are many template engines competing for attention, becuase it is pretty easy to create them in Python.
+   There are many template engines competing for attention, because it is pretty easy to create them in Python.
 The page `Templating
    <http://wiki.python.org/moin/Templating>`_ in the wiki lists a big,
    ever-growing number of these.
 The three listed above are considered "second